axoflow/axosyslog-core-docs/content/filterx/filterx-parsing/key-value-parser/_index.md

 {{< include-headless "chunk/filterx-experimental-banner.md" >}}

-The `parse_kv` FilterX function can separate a string consisting of whitespace or comma-separated `key=value` pairs (for example, Postfix log messages).
-You can also specify other separator character instead of the equal sign, for example, colon (`:`) to parse MySQL log messages.
+The `parse_kv` FilterX function can split a string consisting of whitespace or comma-separated `key=value` pairs (for example, Postfix log messages).
+You can also specify other value separator characters instead of the equal sign, for example, colon (`:`) to parse MySQL log messages.
 The {{% param "product.abbrev" %}} application automatically trims any leading or trailing whitespace characters from the keys and values, and also parses values that contain unquoted whitespace.

 {{< include-headless "wnt/n-kv-parser-repeated-keys.md" >}}